afondiel/edge-audio/README.md

 ## Introduction

-The goal of this guide is to provide resources for building, optimizing, and deploying AI audio applications at the edge audio application at edge through hands-on examples including practical notebooks and real-world use cases across key industries.
+The goal of this guide is to provide resources for building, optimizing, and deploying AI audio applications at the edge, through hands-on examples including practical notebooks and real-world use cases across key industries.

 ### Core Concepts Covered